-- an affiliate with an existing Paid Time Off ("PTO") program, the Medical Center will accept accrued PTO hours up to a maximum of forty (40) hours calculated at the employee's new rate of pay, for "transfer" from the previous entity. - 5.
-Retirement.
+- 5. Retirement.
 The specific retirement benefits outlined in the Agreement will govern all aspects of the employee's pension plan eligibility and participation. - 6.
 Seniority.
 For purposes of this agreement, an employee's seniority date with the Medical Center will be determined according to the terms and conditions of the current Agreement. - 7.
 Progression Schedule.
 For purposes of assigning wages and placement on the wage progression schedule, the Medical Center will consider an employee's previous years of employment with another affiliate(s).
-Notwithstanding the foregoing, the wage progression schedule for employees hired by the Medical Center who were employed at another Sutter Health affiliate in a bargaining unit represented by NUHW shall be governed by Paragraph 46 of the Agreement.
+Notwithstanding the foregoing, the wage progression schedule for employees hired by the Medical Center who were employed at another Sutter Health affiliate in a bargaining unit represented by NUHW shall be governed by Paragraph 44 of the Agreement.